iecse/OrderOfChaos_TechTatva2025/04. KingdomOfNumeria/readme.md

-# The Scrolls of Numeria
+# The Kingdom of Numeria

 ## Question Difficulty: Easy